 Another win for a self hosted website, you can choose your own domain for your website, instead of having to use the hosting company’s domain.
 Hosted websites usually have to use the company url, since a separate domain would involve the implementation of very complex SSL, which is hard to do and takes a lot of time and resources.

 If your site needs to be global, with multiple stores and a multi-lingual status, a hosted solution is a bad choice.
 Complex hosting like this allows you to run multiple websites on a folder or subdomain, and then lets them share common resources such as your product database and customer list.
 If you use a hosted solution, you might need to set up several different shops corresponding to each region you target.

 A self hosted website might seem to need a lot of initial investment to get set up and become ready to be launched, but in the long run, it pays off, as you can integrate the specific features you want without having to pay for unnecessary additional features.
 For a hosted service, you might need a specific feature or plugin that you don’t have, only to discover that you need another one, once you get that, as they are not specially designed for your website in particular.

 So, to sum it up, you need to weigh your options carefully and consider which of these satisfy your specific requirements.
-However, it goes without saying that if you are serious about your website and plan to have a continued online presence, which will make significant advancement and expansion over the years, you most certainly need to choose a self hosting option.
+However considering Hosted vs Self Hosted websites will give you an idea which is better, in order to protect your website.
+On the contrary, it goes without saying that if you are serious about your website and plan to have a continued online presence, which will make significant advancement and expansion over the years, you most certainly need to choose a self hosting option.